DFE-Digital/ecf-gov-guidance/content/choose-training-option-early-career-teachers.md

 ## Option 3: design and deliver your own training

-You can design and deliver your own 2-year training programme based on the [early career framework](https://www.gov.uk/government/publications/early-career-framework).
+You can design and deliver your own 2-year training programme covering every 'learn that' and 'learn how to' statement in the [early career framework](https://www.gov.uk/government/publications/early-career-framework).

+You can use DfE-accredited training materials for reference.
+Create a ‘[Support for early career teachers](https://support-for-early-career-teachers.education.gov.uk/users/sign-up)’ account to view DfE-accredited materials including mentor session guidelines and self-directed study materials.

+Talk to your [appropriate body](/appoint-an-appropriate-body-early-career-teachers) for advice on next steps.

-Your [appropriate body](/appoint-an-appropriate-body-early-career-teachers) will check your programme to make sure it covers the early career framework.
+Your appropriate body will check your programme to make sure it covers the early career framework.

 ^Avoid changing your training option part-way through induction.
 [How to make changes to early career training](/make-changes-to-early-career-training-programme).^